Update: FHI operations during Corona

 We accept deliveries as usual.
 Should you have any questions, please contact Martin Schmidt: 030 / 8413 3138 (9-11 am).

 The management of the FHI urgently requests all members of the Institute to minimise the risk of infection, and especially of passing on the virus, both in the professional and the private context.
-We strongly advise following the hygiene measures recommended by the health authorities.
-This includes, but is not limited to:
+The following hygiene measures must at all times be adhered to when at the Institute:

 • keeping at least 1.5 metres distance from one another.